CIP Advocacy Requirement

-This section provides more detail and instructions on the Advocacy Report, which is a final reporting requirement for current FY17 CIP grants, and a component of the application for continued CIP funding in FY18.
+This section provides more detail and instructions on the CIP Advocacy Requirement which is a final reporting requirement for current FY18 CIP grants, and a component of the application for continued CIP funding in FY19.

-Current FY17 Grantees: Refer to the Contracts Forms page for specific requirements, deadlines, and consequences.
+Current FY18 Grantees: Refer to the Contracts Forms page for specific requirements, deadlines, and consequences.

-The Massachusetts Cultural Council (MCC) is a state agency that promotes excellence, access, education, and diversity in the arts, humanities, and interpretive sciences to improve the quality of life for all Massachusetts residents and contribute to the economic vitality of our communities.
+The Mass Cultural Council is a state agency that promotes excellence, access, education, and diversity in the arts, humanities, and interpretive sciences to improve the quality of life for all Massachusetts residents and contribute to the economic vitality of our communities.

 To encourage the state’s continued support, we ask that grantees advocate on behalf of the cultural sector by explaining to legislators, in concrete and personal terms, the social and economic benefit of supporting a vibrant cultural community.